bottenderjs/bottenderjs.github.io/content/docs/APIReference-Context.md

 - sendImageCarouselTemplate

 Description:
-- Each of these functions is similar to method in [messaging-api-line](https://github.com/Yoctol/messaging-apis/tree/master/packages/messaging-api-line), but we handle **first parameters (userId or replyToken)** for you.
+- Each of these functions is similar to methods in [messaging-api-line](https://github.com/Yoctol/messaging-apis/tree/master/packages/messaging-api-line), but we handle **first parameters (userId or replyToken)** for you.

 - **Notice: sendXXX will use exact same API as pushXXX**